RandyGaul/cute_headers/README.md

 > - *I was looking for a header I've seen before, but it's missing.
 Where did it go?*

 Some of the unpopular or not so useful headers became deprecated, and [live here now](https://github.com/RandyGaul/cute_headers_deprecated).

+> - *Do you have any higher level libraries?
+These seem a bit too low-level.

+The cute headers are indeed rather low-level.
+They solve specific problems.
+If you're looking for a higher level game creation framework I suggestion trying out [Cute Framework](https://github.com/RandyGaul/cute_framework), a 2D game creation framework built largely on-top of the various low-level cute headers seen here.